-Without further consideration, also the indentation whitespaces for pretty-printing a VIL-template will be taken over into the resulting artefact.
+Without further consideration, also the indentation whitespaces for pretty-printing a VIL-template will be taken over into the resulting artifact.
 In order to provide more control about the formatting, the annotation @indent allows specifying the number of whitespaces used as one indentation step (value indentation), the number of whitespaces to be considered in tabulator emulation (value tabEmulation) and also how many additional whitespaces (value additional, default is 1) are used to indent the content statement, i.e., whether the following lines after the lead in character are further subject to indentation or not.
-Further whitespaces in the content are considered as formatting of the content itself and are taken over into the artefact.
+Further whitespaces in the content are considered as formatting of the content itself and are taken over into the artifact.
 In addition, an optional numerical value can be specified at each content statement in order to programmatically indent the configuration by the given number of whitespaces.

 Syntax: